Komodo (island)

 Komodo is part of the Lesser Sunda chain of islands and forms part of the Komodo National Park.
-In addition, the island is a popular destination for diving.
-Administratively, it is part of the East Nusa Tenggara province.
+It is a popular destination for diving.
+Administratively, it is part of the Komodo District (which also includes Rinca Island and numerous other islands off the west coast of Flores, together with part of the western portion of Flores itself), forming part of West Manggarai Regency within the province of East Nusa Tenggara.

+In 1991, Komodo island was included in the Komodo National Park and was declared a UNESCO World Heritage Site and a Man and Biosphere Reserve.
+It is considered one of the world's 25 biodiversity hotspots.
+It has also been selected as one of the New 7 Wonders of Nature.
+The waters surrounding Komodo Island contains rich marine biodiversity.
+Komodo Island is also a part of the Coral Triangle, which contains some of the richest marine biodiversity on Earth.

+It is also a WWF Global 200 Marine Eco-region, a WWF/IUCN Centre of Plant Diversity, one of the world’s Endemic Bird Areas and an ASEAN Heritage Park.

 Description

 Komodo is part of the Lesser Sunda chain of islands and forms part of the Komodo National Park.
-It lies between the substantially larger neighboring islands Sumbawa to the west and Flores to the east.
-The island's surface area covers 390 square kilometres.
+It lies between the substantially larger neighbouring islands Sumbawa to the west and Flores to the east.
+The island's surface area covers 291 square kilometres.
 Komodo Island is home to the Komodo Dragon, the largest lizard on earth.